 - You can never do enough.
 The toxic volunteer job is a jealous tyrant that is never satisfied and always demands more and better.
 This monster is also skilled at making you feel guilty for not putting this job first.
 There is no winning with this relationship and little joy to be found even in a job well done because it could have always been better or there is already another task queued up.

 - The relationship is changing you – and not in a good way.
 Perhaps you are picking up bad habits or reviving old ones.
-Perhaps you are making bad choices about diet, exercise, sleep, or alcohol because of the stress related to this relationship.
+Perhaps you are making bad choices about diet, exercise, sleep, or alcohol because of the stress related to this relationship, I got acne because of this so I had to take non cystic acne supplements.
 The blame for the bad choices can probably not be based solely on this one toxic relationship, but if your volunteer job exacerbates the other stresses in your life then you have a problem.

 What are your choices?
 How do you survive or escape a toxic service relationship?
 First of all, you have to recognize that you have choices.
 Even if you agreed to a term of service you can always resign.
 There may be social consequences, but you have to decide if the toxic relationship is really worth suffering simply to avoid those.
 Amy Rees Anderson offers some advice that is applicable to the toxic volunteer job in her Forbes article “Coping In A Toxic Work Environment.”
 One piece of advice that I think is helpful was to learn from the experience.
 What can you take away from this toxic relationship that will benefit you in the short or long term?
 Alan Henry writes on LifeHacker about “How To Handle a Toxic Work Environment“ that we should not take the negative relationship personally or let it define us, but more important is recognizing when it is time to end it.
 He does suggest that you work to keep the break-up positive and not to dwell on the toxic elements that drove you out.